Skip to main content

 • If you are required to perform stack testing by an air pollution permit, there are a number of resources you can try for stack testing firms.
 The first one is the yellow pages.
 There is also a state-by-state listing online at ActiveSET.org.
 The DNR's Air Program maintains a list of stack test facilities in the Wisconsin area.
 Contact Andy Seeber at 608-267-0563 for a copy.

-• Or you can check Clean Air Consultants (SB-004).
+• Or you can check Consultants List (SB-004).
 We recently asked those on the list to update the services they have available, whether they be permits, emissions testing, etc. (SBEAP has not reviewed the firms on this list, and their inclusion does not imply any endorsement.
 The information is provided for your assistance.)
 We also have a fact sheet on Tips for Hiring an Environmental Consultant (SB-005), which gives information about the questions to ask when hiring an outside consulting firm.

 This section will provide compliance resources for hazardous waste and solid waste requirements, and other specific topics for demolition/renovation.